Exact and Approximate Counting of Database Repairs: Exact Counting

 \begin{theorem} Consider a set $\dep$ of FDs with an LHS chain, and an SJFCQ $Q$.
 If $Q$ is $\dep$-safe, then $\prob{RelFreq}(\dep,Q)$ is in \text{\rm FP}. \end{theorem}

-Theorem~\ref{the:safe-tractability} relies on a procedure $\mathsf{Eval}$ that takes as input a database $D$, a set $\dep$ of FDs with an LHS chain, and a $\dep$-safe SJFCQ $Q$, runs in polynomial time in $||D||$, and computes $\rfreq{Q}{D,\dep}$.
+The above result relies on a recursive procedure, called $\mathsf{Eval}$, that takes as input a database $D$, a set $\dep$ of FDs with an LHS chain, and a $\dep$-safe SJFCQ $Q$, runs in polynomial time in $||D||$, and computes the value $\rfreq{Q}{D,\dep}$.
+We proceed to discuss the details of this procedure.

-\paragraph{Auxiliary Lemmas.} The recursive procedure $\mathsf{Eval}$ exploits three auxiliary technical lemmas, which we present next, that essentially tell us how the relative frequency of an SJFCQ can be computed via the relative frequency of a simpler query obtained by applying one of the three simplification steps underlying the notion of query safety.
-The first one, which deals with SJFCQs that are the disjoint union of two other queries, is an easy observation directly inherited from~\cite{MaWi13} since the given proof works for arbitrary FDs.
+\paragraph{Three Auxiliary Lemmas.} $\mathsf{Eval}$ exploits three auxiliary technical lemmas, which we present next (their proofs are deferred to the appendix), that essentially tell us how the relative frequency of an SJFCQ can be computed via the relative frequency of a simpler query obtained by applying one of the three simplification steps underlying the notion of query safety.

+The first one, which deals with SJFCQs that are the disjoint union of two other queries, is an easy observation directly inherited from~\cite{MaWi13} since the given proof, which we recall below for the sake of completeness, works also for arbitrary FDs.

 \lemmaauxfirst{ Consider a database $D$, a set $\dep$ of FDs, and an SJFCQ $Q = Q_1 \uplus Q_2$.
-Then $\rfreq{Q}{D,\dep} = \rfreq{Q_1}{D,\dep} \times \rfreq{Q_2}{D,\dep}$. }
+Then